vszal/gke-autopilot-examples/tutorial.md

 ## Create a cluster

-Run this script to enable the GKE API and create a GKE Autopilot cluster named "AP-demo-cluster":
+Run this script to enable the GKE API and create a GKE Autopilot cluster named "ap-demo-cluster":
 ```bash
 . ./bootstrap/init.sh
 ```